xuanzhou1/xuanzhou-academic/content/en/post/Essay-reference-community/index.md

 Table 3 presents the distribution of readership institutions over the past 8 weeks.
 The results reveal that Beihang University (BUAA), my host university, has recorded the highest number of readers, indicating significant interest in my research within the BUAA research community.
 Notably, Politecnico di Milano secured the third position, reflecting its stronger association with my list of followers.
 Additionally, various Chinese universities feature prominently among the top institutions in terms of the number of readers, highlighting the regard for my research in the Chinese research community.
 Overall, my work demonstrates global reach, with readership coming from diverse institutions across multiple countries.

-**Table 3 Institutions from which my publications was read in the last 8 weeks.**
+**Table 3 Distribution of Publication Readership by Institution in the Last Eight Weeks.**

 |**Institution**|**Count**|
 | :-: | :-: |